- Support within the community

 - Further information

-Housing Officers are contacting vulnerable tenants.
-If you are a tenant and are concerned, please contact the Housing Team on 0115 917 3400.
+- If you are a Council tenant and don't have people who can help you, please contact the Housing Team on 0115 917 3400.

 The community has really come together during the period of uncertainty we are facing during the COVID-19 outbreak.
 However, there are some people who are taking advantage of the situation and targeting the most vulnerable.